selkind/GeoMap/documentation/docs_site/docs/field_glossary.md

 ## SOURCE

 **Description:**
-The primary published or unpublished source referenced to assign attributes to the polygon
+The primary published or unpublished source referenced to assign attributes to the polygon.
+A unique identifier that links to the GeoMAP spatial bibliography of geological maps and the geodatabase polygon feature class (or shapefile) ATA_sources_poly.

 **Source of Values:**
 Value from GeoMap contributers